oracle-samples/oaim-sandbox/spring_ai/README.md

   * overlap: 1639
   * distance: COSINE

+and loading a document like [Oracle® Database
+Get Started with Java Development](https://docs.oracle.com/en/database/oracle/oracle-database/23/tdpjd/get-started-java-development.pdf).

 Download one of them through the `Download SpringAI` button.
-Unzip the content and set the executable permission with `chmod 755 ./env.sh`.
+Unzip the content and set the executable permission on the `env.sh`  with `chmod 755 ./env.sh`.

-Edit `env.sh` to add the DB_PASSWORD not exported, as in this example:
+Edit `env.sh` to add only the DB_PASSWORD not exported, as in this example:
 ```
 export SPRING_AI_OPENAI_API_KEY=$OPENAI_API_KEY
 export DB_DSN="jdbc:oracle:thin:@localhost:1521/FREEPDB1"